Sultana Siddiqui

 Siddiqui is an active director of Hum Network Limited and the president of Hum Network Limited.

-By virtue of that she became the first woman in Pakistan to establish a TV station quite successfully in a matchless mode and was awarded Sitara-e-Imtiaz for the same in 2021 by the President of Pakistan.
+By virtue of that she became the first woman in Pakistan to establish a TV station.

-Personal life
+Early life

-She was born in Hyderabad, Sindh, into a Siddiqui family domiciled therein, one of ten children.
+Sultana was born in Hyderabad, Sindh, into a Sindhi qazis (Muslim judges) family living there, Sultana being the seventh of ten children.
 She received her early education from government schools in Hyderabad.